Tax PlanningReduce Your Tax Liability With Correct Capital's Financial Advisors in St. Louis

 Providing retirement plans such as 401(k)s, 403(b)s, or other defined contribution plans is an effective way to reduce tax liability.
 The 2019 "SECURE" Act introduced new retirement plan rules, so consulting a financial advisor about their tax implications may be beneficial.

-Based on your Reno, NV business type, you and your employees may qualify to use a company vehicle with deductible transportation costs.
+Depending on your business activities in Reno, NV, both you and your employees could use a company vehicle and deduct the associated costs.
 This deduction can be made in two ways:

 Accountable plans allow for reimbursing employees for specific expenses, like travel, meals, or entertainment, without these amounts counting as income.